BuildCircle/onboarding/workstation/mac.md

 If you find any errors or additional info that’s needed, please jot it down and let us know, so we can make the guide as comprehensive as possible.
 Let’s jump in.

-## Google Chrome (Or similar browsers, Edge/Brave etc.) + Lastpass extension
+## Google Chrome (Or similar browsers, Edge/Brave etc.) + 1Password extension
-Whatever your preferred browser is, make sure to download and set it as your default browser.
-The only additional piece of setup for this is to add [lastpass as an extension](https://lastpass.com/misc_download2.php) (if you prefer another password manager feel free to use that instead).
+Whatever your preferred browser is, make sure to download and set it as your default password manager.
+[Download](https://1password.com/downloads/mac/)

 ## Slack
 Slack is a way for teams to communicate, and the primary method of communication within Build Circle.
 You should have been sent an invitation to join the Build Circle Slack channel.
 [Download slack](https://slack.com/intl/en-gb/help/articles/207677868-Download-Slack-for-Mac